vladimirus/redditspider/README.md

 redditspider
 ============

-Reddit spider - the spider for the front page of the Internet
+The spider for the front page of the Internet